gospel-desk/www.logstown.com/the-twelve-believers/st-peter/index.md

 At this, many of his disciples went back, and walked no more with him.
 Jesus said therefore to the twelve, You don’t also want to go away, do you?

-Simon Peter answered him, <u>Lord, to whom would we go?
+Simon Peter answered him, <u class="blue">Lord, to whom would we go?
 You have the words of eternal life.
 We have come to believe and know that you are the Christ, the Son of the living God.</u>